roninhockley/grav/user/pages/knowledge-base/aws/aws-csa-pluralsight/default.md

 Once the request is received, it is authorized via **access policy** assigned directly to a user, a group, or a role which an app could assume, to perform the actions or access the resources in the request.

+Configure IAM users to perform duties, don't user the root user.
+Some ways to assign permissions:
+ - Create a user, add to group that has the policies needed
+ - assign policies directly to a user
+ - add user as a **trusted entity** to a role

+**NOTE**: when viewing policies on the AWS website you can click to show json, and see the policy as it is defined programmatically.